 The purpose of this IS-MND is to present to the public and reviewing agencies the environmental consequences of implementing the proposed project and to describe the adjustments made to the project to avoid significant effects or reduce them to a less-than-significant level.
-This disclosure document is being made available to the public and reviewing agencies for review and comment.
-The IS-MND is being circulated for public and state agency review and comment for a review period of 30 days as indicated on the Notice of Intent to Adopt a Mitigated Negative Declaration (NOI).
-The 30-day public review period for this project begins on March 15, 2024 and ends on April 13, 2024.
+This disclosure document has been made available to the public and reviewing agencies for review and comment.
+The IS-MND was circulated for public and state agency review and comment for a review period of 30 days as indicated on the Notice of Intent to Adopt a Mitigated Negative Declaration (NOI).
+The 30-day public review period for this project began on March 15, 2024 and ended on April 13, 2024.